BolajiOlajide/moving-image-dev-challenge/README.md

 # Movingimage Frontend Developer challenge

 ## Steps for the challenge
 Please clone this repository and complete the tasks below.
-Then open a Pull request to the repository.
+Then upload your code to a repository(github etc...) and share the link.

 ## Tasks to be completed
 * (Mandatory) Please complete the video.ts (You can find this file in the services folder) file by the interfaces defined.